appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Filter-Table-Data-using-Datepicker.md

 ## Query configuration

-To filter table data, use a query to filter data within the designated time frame
+Follow these steps to filter data within the designated time frame:

-1. Create a query using either the [formattedDate](/reference/widgets/datepicker#formatteddate-string) or [selectedDate](/reference/widgets/datepicker#selecteddate-string) reference property.
+1. Create a query to fetch data from the datasource by using the reference properties of the Datepicker widget.

 <dd>

-*Example*: suppose you have a table in your database that contains user details, including their date of birth (DOB).
+*PostgreSQL Example*: suppose you have a table in your database that contains user details, including their date of birth (DOB).
 You want to allow users to filter data for specific dates, such as retrieving data of users born between `01/01/1980` and `01/01/2010`.

-* For PostgreSQL, you can configure the query as follows:
 ```sql
 SELECT * FROM users WHERE dob > {{DatePicker1.selectedDate}} AND dob < {{DatePicker2.selectedDate}} ORDER BY id;
 ```

+This SQL query retrieves all columns from the `users` table where the DOB is within the range specified.
+Additionally, you can use either the [formattedDate](/reference/widgets/datepicker#formatteddate-string) or [selectedDate](/reference/widgets/datepicker#selecteddate-string) reference property based on your preferred date formatting.

 To configure queries for specific datasources, please refer to the [datasource reference](/connect-data/reference).

 </dd>

-2. Display the data by binding the query response to the **Table Data** property of the Table widget:
+2. Display the data by binding the query response to the [**Table data**](/reference/widgets/table#table-data-arrayobject) property of the Table widget:

 <dd>